kworam/ProcScript/README.md

 	});

-Adapter Procs can only have one block function and they cannot have _catch or _finally block functions.
-Also, an Adapter Proc's block function must return `PS.WAIT_FOR_CALLBACK`, any other return value will cause ProcScript to throw an error.
-Likewise, if a non-Adapter Proc returns `PS.WAIT_FOR_CALLBACK`, ProcScript throws an error.
+Adapter Procs can only have one block function and they cannot have _catch or _finally clauses.
+The Adapter Proc's block function must return `PS.WAIT_FOR_CALLBACK`, any other return value causes ProcScript to throw an error.
+If a non-Adapter Proc returns `PS.WAIT_FOR_CALLBACK`, ProcScript throws an error.